 Jerry Lee Lewis married his 13-year-old 2nd cousin.

 Disney murdered scores of Lemmings for the ‘suicide scene’ in the 1958 movie White Wilderness.
 Producers pushed and threw them off a cliff while shooting footage of the cruelty, then framed it as a natural occurrence for the audience.

-Lana Turner’s daughter, Cheryl, saw her mother being beaten by her boyfriend Johnny Stompanato and killed him with a kitchen knife.
-Some people think that Lana actually did the self-defensive killing.
+Lana Turner’s daughter, Cheryl, saw her mother being beaten by her boyfriend, Johnny Stompanato, and killed him with a kitchen knife.
+Some people think that Lana did the self-defensive killing.

-The Adventures of Superpup never made it past the ‘unaired pilot’ stage.
+The Adventures of Superpup never passed the ‘unaired pilot’ stage.

 The Modern plastic Hula Hoop was invented in 1958 by Arthur K. Melin and Richard Knerr.
-In the 1930s, the first marketed Hula Hoops were made of bamboo, and sold as exercise equipment, but they have actually been used for at least a few hundred years, even in Europe, they used metal tubes.
+In the 1930s, the first marketed Hula Hoops were made of bamboo and sold as exercise equipment, but they have been used for at least a few hundred years; even in Europe, they used metal tubes.
 But When they started marketing them in the Summer of 1958, Wham-O sold 25 Million of them.
 By 1960, 200 Million of them were sold.

-Two pilots, Robert Timm and John Cook took off from McCarran Airfield in Las Vegas, Nevada and flew a Cessna 172 for 64 days, 22 hours, 19 minutes and 5 seconds without landing (December 4, 1958- February 4, 1959), refueling by matching speed with a fuel truck driving down a road.
+Two pilots, Robert Timm and John Cook, took off from McCarran Airfield in Las Vegas, Nevada.
+They flew a Cessna 172 for 64 days, 22 hours, 19 minutes, and 5 seconds without landing (December 4, 1958- February 4, 1959), refueling by matching speed with a fuel truck driving down a road.

 Bobby Fischer (14 years old) won the United States Chess Championship.